lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 The following frontend rendering models are available today:
 - **Client-Side Rendering (CSR)**
-  Means the browser renders HTML from JavaScript after downloading it.<br>
+  Means the browser renders HTML from JavaScript after downloading it.

 - **Server-Side rendering (SSR)**
-  The server generates the HTML for the page, which is then sent to the browser to render.<br>
+  The server generates the HTML for the page, which is then sent to the browser to render.

 - **Static Site Generation (SSG)**
-  Pages are pre-built at build time and served as static files.<br>
+  Pages are pre-built at build time and served as static files.

 - **Partial/Incremental Hydration**
 This is an optimization technique used with SSR or SSG, where only specific, interactive parts of the pre-rendered HTML are **"hydrated"** with client-side JavaScript, rather than the entire page.